Tropical curves, graph complexes, and top weight cohomology of M_g: Boundary complexes

-As an immediate consequence of Lemma~\ref{lemma:etale-descent}, we deduce the following compatibility with the construction in \cite{acp}. \begin{corollary} Let $X$ be a smooth variety or DM stack with the toroidal structure induced by a normal crossings divisor $D \subset X$.
-Then the dual complex $\Delta(D)$ is the symmetric $\Delta$-complex associated to the smooth generalized cone complex $\Sigma(X)$. \end{corollary} \begin{proof} Indeed, \cite{acp} defines $\Sigma(X)$ as the coequalizer in generalized cone complexes of $\Sigma(X_1) \double \Sigma(X_0)$.
-The identification of symmetric $\Delta$-complexes with smooth generalized cone complexes preserves all colimits. \end{proof}
+\begin{corollary} Let $X$ be a smooth variety or DM stack with the toroidal structure induced by a normal crossings divisor $D \subset X$.
+Then the dual complex $\Delta(D)$ is the symmetric $\Delta$-complex associated to the smooth generalized cone complex $\Sigma(X)$. \end{corollary} \begin{proof} Let $X_0 \to X$ be an \'etale cover such that $D_0 = D \times_X X_0$ has simple normal crossings in $X_0$.
+Let $X_1 = X_0 \times_X X_0$ and $D_1 = D \times_X X_0$.
+Endow $X_i$ with the toroidal structure induced by the simple normal crossings divisor $D_i$.
+Then $\Sigma(X_i)$ is the cone over $\Delta(D_i)$, and \cite[Proposition~6.1.2]{acp} describes $\Sigma(X)$ as the coequalizer in generalized cone complexes of $\Sigma(X_1) \double \Sigma(X_0)$.
+The result then follows from Lemma~\ref{lemma:etale-descent}, since the identification of symmetric $\Delta$-complexes with smooth generalized cone complexes preserves all colimits. \end{proof}